 A native genius is something that people do, not only exceptionally well, but absolutely naturally.
 They do it easily (without extra effort) and freely (without condition)…they get results that are head-and-shoulders above others but they do it without breaking a sweat.

-At I Keap, we have adopted exercises to help our people identify, understand and cultivate their native genius.
+At Keap, we have adopted exercises to help our people identify, understand and cultivate their native genius.

-1. Identify native genius
+1. Native genius examples

 Most companies evaluate employees on their skills and experience and employees respond to this evaluation.
 But ask an employee what their native genius is and you typically won’t get skills or experience.
 The words “Native Genius” describe your very best that is inside you and often includes your passion.
 That may not be the skills you have learned.
 We use these questions that come from "Multipliers" (page 48) to help our employees identify their native genius.